 What is vaginal pH?

-As you may remember from chemistry class, pH refers to the potential of hydrogen and is a highly useful scientific measure for how acidic or basic (alkaline) a solution is.
-But instead of some liquid in a test tube, in this case, the “solution” is your incredibly complex and unique vaginal microbiome
+As you may remember from chemistry class, pH stands for the potential of hydrogen and is a highly useful scientific measure for how acidic or basic (alkaline) a solution is.
+But instead of some liquid in a test tube, in this case, the “solution” is your incredibly complex and unique vaginal microbiome.

-Technically speaking, pH is a scale that runs from 1 to 14, with 7 being the neutral midpoint.
-Any substance with a pH of 1-7 represents the acidic side of the scale (think vinegar or lime juice) while substances with a pH of more than 7 are considered to be more basic (think bleach or ammonia).
+Technically speaking, pH is a scale that runs from one to 14, with seven being the neutral midpoint.
+The pH level of any substance with a pH of 1-7 represents the acidic side of the scale (think vinegar or lime juice) while substances with a pH of more than seven are considered to be more basic (think bleach or ammonia).

 Recurrent symptoms?
 Meet Evvy's at-home vaginal microbiome test, approved by leading OB-GYNs.